shashi162003/SIH-PSID-SIH1571/README.md

 # SIH-PSID-SIH1571
 Problem Statement Title - Drone-based Intelligent ET sensing system and irrigation water use accounting system for irrigation commands.

+We've currently trained our model on Apple Leaf, we'll be doing for all other plants in some time.

 Demo Video of Detection of Apple Scab -